ssube/eveningdrive/README.md

 EVD_ROOT="~/evd" node target/main/main.js
 ```

+The redis and statsd instances should be running before eveningdriver
+is started.
+The application will work without statsd, but requires
+redis to manage events.

 ## Event Flow
 New events are created from requests to the webhook API or by scheduled
 generators.
 The request body and query parameters or the generator's